chapkovski/Lit-review---unemployment-and-prosociality/an_article_by_Halvorsen_about__.md

-#an article by Halvorsen about re-employment
+#an article by Halvorsen about re-employment: Impact of Re-employment on Psychological Distress among Long-term Unemployed

 Psychological difficulties, however, do not